World Backup Day 2025

 Despite the risk and the yearly reminder, many users still do not back up their data.
 Considering how storage devices can get damaged easily (like a phone getting run over by a car), permanent data loss is a very real threat to the unprepared.

-According to a survey by Backblaze, 11% of users create backups daily, 12% create weekly backups, 22% create backups monthly, 24% create them yearly, and 18% have never backed up their data.
-This is an improvement from 2022 when 10% of users created daily backups, and 20% never created a data backup, indicating people are getting more concerned about data loss prevention.
+According to a survey by Backblaze, only 10% of users create backups daily, a decrease from 2023, when 11% of users created daily backups.
+On the other hand, it’s also an improvement as in 2023, 18% never made a data backup, against 16% in 2024, indicating people are getting more concerned about data loss prevention.

 How do I back up my data?